lgoyenec/geospatial_analytics_scl/README.md

 ## Author(s)
 [Laura Goyeneche](https://github.com/lgoyenec), Social Data Consultant, Inter-American Development Bank

+#### How to cite this repository?
-> Citation: Inter-American Development Bank (year of consultation), Geospatial analysis in Latin America and the Caribbean
+> "Source: Inter-American Development Bank (year of consultation), Geospatial analysis in Latin America and the Caribbean"

 > All rights concerning the public datasets used from Meta, HDX, OpenStreetMaps and healthsites.io belong to its owners.